TheProtaganist/gpt-j/README.md

 # Advanced Usage

-## Context setting is a string that is a description of the conversation
+## Context is a string that is a description of the conversation
 ```python
 from GPTJ.gptj_api import Completion